haydnba/docker-puppeteer/README.md

 ### Context

-Official puppeteer documentation "strongly discourages" the very common use of `--no-sandbox` flag with dockerised puppeteer (chrome) on security grounds (on untrusted sites especially) yet appears to recommend creating a non-privileged user and passing the equally suspect `--cap-add=SYS_ADMIN` flag to `docker run` command.
+Official puppeteer documentation "strongly discourages" the very common use of `--no-sandbox` flag with dockerised puppeteer on security grounds, yet appears to recommend creating a non-privileged user and passing the equally suspect `--cap-add=SYS_ADMIN` flag to `docker run` command.

 Generally the best option appears to be to use a custom "seccomp" profile (see [here](https://docs.docker.com/engine/security/seccomp/)) - this is the pattern